MohamadYusuf/WebRx-Site/docs/output-properties.md

 ---
 layout: docs
-title: WebRx - Observable Properties
+title: WebRx - Observable Output Properties
 ---
 {% include sample-warning.html %}
-# Computed Observable Properties
+# Observable Output Properties

+*Output properties* are observable properties that are backed by an Observable.
+Output properties are **read-only**, but will still fire change notifications and are created by calling the ***toProperty()*** operator on **any Rx Observable instance**.

+## Example

 What if you’ve got a property for firstName, and another for lastName, and you want to display the full name?
-That’s where computed observable properties come in.
+That’s where output properties come in.

 For example, given the following view model class ...